10 Days in Japan: Itinerary, What to Do & Where to Go

 Suck in the urban buzz in Shinjuku

-The electricity of Tokyo is best experienced in Shinjuku, the beating heart of modern Tokyo.
+Experience the electricity of Japan’s capital city in Shinjuku, the beating heart of modern Tokyo.
 When you imagine Tokyo’s blazing neon and never-ending chaos, you’ve got Shinjuku on your mind.
 And I doubt it will disappoint!

 Busy Streets in Shinjuku, Tokyo